-- 1. Allow you to have confidence that the conclusions you reach are justified - 2.
-Let you extend your conclusions beyond the actual people involved in your study -- to other groups, places, and settings - 3.
-Permit you to provide the most thorough possible explanation or understanding of the phenomena that you explore in your study
+- Allow you to have confidence that the conclusions you reach are justified - Let you extend your conclusions beyond the actual people involved in your study -- to other groups, places, and settings - Permit you to provide the most thorough possible explanation or understanding of the phenomena that you explore in your study

-It is never possible to reach all of these goals perfectly.
 There is no research design that will permit you to accomplish all three goals completely.
-Your objective is to come as close as you can, given your constraints, to meeting all three goals.
-That does not mean that it's "OK" to simply ignore one of these goals of design.
+It is not OK to simply ignore one of these goals of design.
 If you do so, your study will be seriously flawed.
-Therefore, you need to think about these three goals and build a design that will ensure that you come as close to possible in achieving all of them.
-Often, the best way to do this is through a multi-stage design -- to use two or even three of the different kinds of designs in one study.
+You need to think about these three goals and build a design that will ensure that you do everything possible, given your constraints, to achieve all three goals.
+Often, the best way to do this is through a multi-stage design -- to use two or even three different designs in one study.
 The different design groups and individual designs within them have different strengths and weaknesses.
 Combining them allows you to capitalize on their differences.